witoldmetel/10x-cards/.ai/api-plan.md

 - Study session completion updates relevant flashcard reviewed_at dates
 - reviewed_at is updated whenever review_status changes
 - Search is case-insensitive
-- Tags and categories are case-insensitive for comparison
+- Tag and category are case-insensitive for comparison
 - Collections include their flashcards in the response
 - Collections can be filtered by archived status